Texas Prevailing Wage Information

 OVERTIME

 Texas does not have different daily overtime laws per trade.
-An employee that works any hours in excess of forty hours per week or eight hours per day must receive overtime compensation at a rate of time and a half of the base rate.
+An employee that works any hours in excess of 40 per week must receive overtime compensation at a rate of time and a half of the base rate.(OT is on the base wage rate and not the fringe benefit amount).
+Be aware that local public agency may adopt daily overtime rules or other rules relating to the submission of forms, etc.

 WORKING ON THE WEEKENDS